Lectionary Bible Studies and Sermons

 Christ made perfect through suffering.
 2:5-9

-The writer to the Hebrews in 1:2-2:9, sets out to explain that Jesus is superior to angels and that therefore, the gospel communicated by Jesus is superior to the law communicated by angels.
-In our passage for study, our author uses Psalm 8:4-9 to explain that Jesus was indeed lower than angels for that time when he took upon himself human flesh to suffer and die on behalf of broken humanity, but as the representative glorified man, he now reigns over everything, including angels.
-In the age to come, neither will we, who are in Christ, be "lower than angels," for we will reign with Christ.
+The writer to the Hebrews has just established the superiority of Jesus: his preexistence, deity and messianic significance.
+In our passage for study, our author uses Psalm 8:4-9 to explain that Jesus was indeed lower than angels for that time when he took upon himself human flesh to suffer and die on behalf of broken humanity, but as the representative of glorified man, he now reigns over everything.
+In the age to come we will reign with Christ.

 The passage